 The easiest and quickest way to detect and remove malware from WordPress sites is to use a plugin.
 Fortunately, there are a handful of options to choose from.

 We recommend Jetpack Scan, which automates the entire process of WordPress malware removal, saving you significant amounts of time and energy.
 Plus, it’s super easy to set up on your website.
-It can be purchased on its own, but works best as part of Jetpack’s wider WordPress Security plan that provides comprehensive coverage.
-Note that it takes the functionality included with Jetpack Protect one step further, with one-click malware fixes.
+It can be purchased on its own but works best as part of Jetpack’s wider WordPress Security plan that provides comprehensive coverage.
+Note that it takes the functionality included with Jetpack Protect one step further with one-click malware fixes and our web application firewall (WAF).

 Step 1: Scan your WordPress site for malware